katiesaund/brad_website/content/home/about.md

 # Biography

 I recently obtained my PhD in the ARM Lab at the University of Michigan.
-I study robotic manipulation, path planning, localization, and teleoperation.
+I work on robotic learning, belief-space planning, and teleoperation.